Professional Periodontal Disease Treatment in Florissant

 If left untreated, gum disease can become a serious problem.
 Check out THIS article about the link between gum bacteria imbalance and Alzheimer’s disease.
 Don’t wait to call our team at Koch Park Dental to get you the care you need!

 Treatment for Periodontal Disease

-The sooner gum disease is treated the better so contact us if you are experiencing any of the symptoms.
-We begin with oral bacteria testing (with results in 2 weeks) to determine what is causing the problem and decide the best course of treatment.
+The sooner gum disease is treated, the better!
+Contact us if you are experiencing any of the symptoms.
+We begin with oral bacteria testing, with results in 2 weeks, to determine what is causing the problem and decide the best course of treatment.
 Successful treatment of gum disease includes behavior modification (such as quitting smoking), professional deep cleaning, medication, and surgery in extreme cases.
 With proper care care and treatment, gum disease can be successfully reversed.

 Get Gum Disease Treatment in Florissant!

 Contact our Florissant dentist office near St. Louis and Hazelwood, MO, if you are suffering from gum disease symptoms to discuss the best treatment options.